LetteraUnica/DMBD-units/courses/Data Management for Big Data/My notes/notes.md

 ### Secondary index
 Tells us where the data lies, gives us the pointers to the data.
 The data is not physically stored in the order of the index

-## Transactions
-A Transaction is a unit of the program execution that accesses or updates data items.
-Ex: Transfer 50€ from account A to B
-Issues: System failure mid-execution, concurrent execution of multiple transactions

-A transaction takes the database in a consistent state and leaves the database in a consistent state (PK, FK, integrity constraints satisfied).
-During the transactions these constrainsts can be broken

-We want to run transactions in parallel to speed-up their execution

 # Query processing
 1. Parsing and translation: Check syntax and translate SQL into relational algebra
 2. Optimization: Chooses the "most efficent" query execution plan (QEP)